 Biography

-Hong-Ming Chiu is a Electrical and Computer Engineering Ph.D. student at the University of Illinois Urbana-Champaign (UIUC), working with Prof. Richard Y. Zhang.
-He received his Bachelor's Degree in Electronics Engineering from National Chiao Tung University, Hsinchu, Taiwan (NCTU).
+Hong-Ming Chiu is a Electrical and Computer Engineering PhD student at the University of Illinois Urbana-Champaign (UIUC), working with Prof. Richard Y. Zhang.
+He received his Bachelor's Degree in Electronics Engineering from National Yang Ming Chiao Tung University, Hsinchu, Taiwan (NYCU).
 He worked with Prof. Carrson C. Fung and Prof. Tian-Sheuan Chang during his undergrads.
-He is a member of IEEE-Eta Kappa Nu, Mu Sigma Chapter and a former member of IEEE Student Bench at NCTU.
+He is a member of IEEE-Eta Kappa Nu, Mu Sigma Chapter and a former member of IEEE Student Bench at NYCU.
 His research interests include Machine Learning and Optimization.

 Experiences